 - Who is working on this project and how much time will they be need to complete the project?
-Do you need to hire additional staff? - Will you need to work with other departments?
-How much will they charge for their time or services? - What equipment and/or supplies do you need and how much will they cost? - Will you need to travel? - What metrics will you need to use to put together the budget and to advocate with potential funders?
+Do you need to hire additional staff? - You also need to be thinking about what the staff will be paid and will they be long term staff members or on staff just for the duration of the project. - Will you need to work with other departments?
+How much will they charge for their time or services? - What equipment and/or supplies do we need and how much will they cost? - Some funding sources may not pay for major equipment purchases. - Will we need to travel? - Many times, a stipulation of federal grant funding is presentation of your project findings.
+If this is to be done at conferences or other professional meetings, you should be planning travel money into your budget. - What metrics do we need to use to put together the budget and to advocate with potential funders?